• contact Send Message

 • United States

-Best would be to connect with a mate who enjoys both sailing and the beauty of exploring nature at anchorages along the way, as well as taking in local flavor at a few key stops for food and fuel.
+We look forward to hearing from you!
+Best would be to connect with "mates" who enjoy the actual sailing, the beauty of exploring nature at anchorages along the way, and also taking in local flavor.

 > Cooperative: a calm team player